 The death of insects after the application of Neem oil pesticide is because of the starvation inflicted by the Neem extracts on the insects since the insects cannot feed on the plant parts.
 Neem oil does not kill ants or any insect pest.

-How to use Neem tree leaves as pesticide
+How to use Neem leaves as organic insecticide

 Neem leaf extract vs Neem oil

 You may be curious about the effectiveness of Neem oil and Neem leaf extract.
 Truly, they are both powerful organic homemade pesticide but from my different trials and observations of Neem oil on Cucumber, Tomato, Yam and Cabbage, I can confidently conclude that Neem oil is the most effective.

 This is because it is long-acting.
 It does not wash away easily like the neem leaf extract; this is why it is more expensive.
 One of the benefits of neem leaves is that it is readily and cheaply available.